bajamircea/bajamircea.github.io/_posts/2025-04-04-deceit_of_ai_hype.markdown

 what it costs to run.
 There was no mention of simpler solutions of lower cost, maybe local rather than requiring cloud infrastructure and not a deep dive into the privacy implications of uploading personal data into their data centres.

 **That** is the analysis that you have to do to avoid being conned.
 The example of DeekSeek is that cheaper options are possible.
+In particular the high cost of training is suspicious.

 # AI coding